Children's Miracle Network

 If you don't know where the balloon will land, how do we get back?

-Our support crew will follow our flight in our chase vehicle and meet us where we land.
+For hot air balloon or "point to point" thermal airship flights our support crew will follow our flight in our chase vehicle and meet us where we land.
 We will then pack up the balloon and return to the launch site in the chase vehicle.

 What should we wear?